jacobvarner/hoops-jacobvarner/_posts/2020-8-28-where-sec-basketball-players-are-projected-to-get-drafted-according-to-over-50-2020-nba-mock-drafts.md

 ### Mason Jones - JR, Arkansas

-Mason Jones decided earlier than Isaiah Joe that he was going to stay in the draft and forgoe his senior season of college basketball eligibility.
-Jones is mocked as high as the 40th overall pick and averages around the middle to late second round.
+Mason Jones decided earlier than Isaiah Joe that he was going to stay in the draft and forgo his senior season of college basketball eligibility.
+Jones is mocked as high as the 40th overall pick and averages around the middle to the late second round.
 However, without many full two-round mock drafts, it's hard to determine how likely him getting drafted is while he only appears in nine of the 57 mock drafts that I included.

 {% include ad-content.html %}

 ### Khalil Whitney - FR, Kentucky

 Whitney opted to transfer from Kentucky in the middle of the year and ultimately just decided to declare for the NBA Draft and spend more time preparing for the professional game.
-It doesn't appear that that was the best decision as Whitney only appears in three of the 57 mock drafts that I looked at with his highest selection being all the way down at the 52nd overall pick.
+It doesn't appear that that was the best decision as Whitney only appears in three of the 57 mock drafts that I looked at with his highest selection being the 52nd overall pick.

 ### Austin Wiley - SR, Auburn

 The massive big man that spent his entire extended college basketball career at Auburn has a chance to be a late second-round draft pick according to at least two of the mocks that I found.
-Wiley's body and ability to run the floor could be an asset to an NBA bench, but I'm still not sure he fits in as well as he would of if he were going into the NBA several years ago instead.
+Wiley's body and ability to run the floor could be an asset to an NBA bench, but I'm still not sure he fits in as well as he would if he were going into the NBA several years ago instead.

 ### Saben Lee - JR, Vanderbilt